Today on Twitter, Venkatesh Rao said

 The whole 2×2 is actually about agency.

 In the lower left, we’re in The Doldrums, where we have Freedom but are also completely Exposed.
 We lack agency.
-We have the whole ocean stretching out in every direction, but way to act.
+We have the whole ocean stretching out in every direction, but no way to act.

 In the lower right, we’re Hill Climbing.
 We now have Purpose but we’re still Exposed.
 This is Doing Things Differently but we’re still stuck with the same Things.
 Algorithms that implement Hill Climbing search strategies can only find local maxima and might miss potential global maxima, if only they were a little more Volatile.